stackbit-projects/knowledgeable-sycamore-499cb/content/pages/index.md

       - title: Feature 3
         content: >
-          User can choose the simulation method before running the algorithm on real market. with the great UI.
+          User can choose the simulation method before running the algorithm on real market. with the great and convenient UI.
         align: left
         image: images/feature.svg
         image_alt: Feature 3 placeholder image